Science becomes reality

 LCM operates a COMET K2 Competence Center called “Symbiotic Mechatronics”.
 It enables to stay technologically up-to-date in Mechatronics.
 COMET Competence Centers are funded by the Republic of Austria – specifically the BMK and the BMAW -, the involved federal states as well as the participating companies and research organizations.
 This funding allows LCM to take calculated risks on innovative projects with various partners at the interface between science and business.
 The implementation of these projects is handled by the Austrian Research Promotion Agency (FFG).

 What is Symbiotic Mechatronics?

-“Symbiotic Mechatronics is a novel paradigm for mechatronic systems that pursues the stimulation of mutual benefits from the interaction among “symbiosis partners” such as mechatronic systems, their elements, and their respective physical, digital, human and ambient environments.”
+“Symbiotic Mechatronics is a novel paradigm for mechatronic systems that pursues the stimulation of mutual benefits from the interaction among “symbiosis partners” such as mechatronic systems, their elements, and their respective physical, digital, human and environments.”

 The Concept of Symbiotic Mechatronics

 With the novel concept of Symbiotic Mechatronics, set out in 2018, we have expanded mechatronics towards new challenges emerging in and around classical mechatronics.
 Driven by information and communications technology (ICT) and digitalization a virtual layer enbales the useful interaction between mechatronics systems and their respective environments.

 Mechatronics systems are indispensable in today’s world.
 But in the future it will become increasingly important for these systems to interact with each other as well as their physical, digital, human, or climate-specific environment.
 We are venturing on this path and we are also supporting our partners and customers in transitioning from traditional mechatronics to symbiotic mechatronics.

 Our Research Areas